TH-AI-Lab-PKU/SAID/README.md

 ## Ascend‑adapted

-The project code is implemented based on **NVIDIA**, with concurrent support for **Huawei Ascend**.
-The following modifications are required:
+Our acceleration approach works effectively on **NVIDIA GPUs**.
+Furthermore, we provide the first‑of‑its‑kind native adaptation for **Ascend NPUs**, delivering full compatibility and optimized performance for LLM inference on Ascend hardware.
+If you are using Ascend NPUs, The following modifications are required:

 For SAID-v1, find `SAID-v1/opencompass/opencompass/models/dllmsaid.py`.
 For SAID-block, find `SAID-block/opencompass/opencompass/models/dllm.py`,
 replace **auto** and **cuda** with **npu**。Such as SAID-v1：